andrewthetechie/VPSSync/README.rst

 What I have tested
 ^^^^^^^^^^^^^^^^^^

-* Rackspace Instances from XenClassic To XenServer
-* Rackspace Instances from XenServer to Open Cloud powered by OpenStack
-* Rackspace Instances from XenClassic To Open Cloud powered by OpenStack
+* Droplet to Droplet (Same OS)
+* Droplet to Droplet (Similar OS i.e Ubuntu to Debian or Ubuntu 12.04 to 14.04)
+* Droplet to Droplet (Different OSes i.e. Centos to Debian, see caveats)
+* Other KVM VPS to Droplet (Some are better than others)
-* Amazon EC2 to the Rackspace Cloud
+* Amazon EC2 to Droplet
+* Rackspace cloud to Droplet
-* KVM to Rackspace Cloud
+* Dedicated Server to Droplet

 Caveats :
-  There are two issues I have found while migrating instances around.
-However, the most important caveat was related to the instance type.  **You Must Have a Similar Instance to Migrate Too**.
+  There are two issues I have found while migrating droplets around.
+However, the most important caveat was related to the droplet type.  **You Must Have a Similar Droplet to Migrate Too**.
-  Additionally to migrate a linux server from one place to another you must also have setup the instance to use a Single partition for installation.
-  If you are using a multi-partition virtual instance, you will have to manually migrate the partitions accordingly.
-Which can be successfully accomplished by migrating the instance by hand.
+  If you are using a multi-partition virtual machine to migrate to a droplet, you will have to manually migrate the partitions accordingly.
+Which can be successfully accomplished by migrating to the droplet by hand.
-  Other than the one caveat, of having Similar Instance, I have not had this process fail.
+  Other than the one caveat, of having Similar Droplet, I have not had this process fail.
+It does sometimes get a little wonky when going between Different OSes (Centos to Debian, etc) and I do not suggest it in that case.

 Testament that It Works :
-  I know that this method works for a variety of situations, I have even had this process complete successfully when migrating an instance that uses **Amazon AMI Linux**.
+  I know that this method works for a variety of situations, I have even had this process complete successfully when migrating to a droplet from **Amazon AMI Linux**.

 Available Options